Home

 Many parents wonder if they can avoid the "sunlight" issue by including more vitamin D in their babies' diets.

-But only a few foods (listed below) contain vitamin D and even they do not contain huge amounts, so it is difficult to meet your baby's needs with diet alone.
-Another approach is for a breastfeeding mother to increase her OWN vitamin D intake - the amount of vitamin D contained in her breast milk relates directly to the vitamin D levels in her body.
-Again, though, a mother would need to eat at least 3 servings of oily fish a week to meet her OWN vitamin D requirements.
-So exposure to sunlight is still a key factor in maintaining the necessary vitamin D levels.
+Another approach is for a breastfeeding mother to increase her OWN vitamin D intake – the amount of vitamin D contained in her breast milk relates directly to the vitamin D levels in her body.

-FOODS THAT CONTAIN VITAMIN D INCLUDE
+FOODS THAT CONTAIN VITAMIN D INCLUDE:

 • fortified milk, cereals and certain brands of orange juice (not recommended for babies under 1 year of age)